Scrivener07/FO4_Games/README.md

 # Fallout 4 Gambling
-Play classic games of chance or skill in Fallout 4.
+Play classic games in Fallout 4.

 At the current stage, this mod allows the player to visit a casino and gamble at a Blackjack table.
 The casino can be found in a previously unused building across the street from the Goodneighbor entrance.